csula/cs460-fall-2015/README.md

 ## Announcements

+* Solution for the Hacker Rank Save Princess is posted on the [Lesson 2](documents/notes/general-search.md)
+* Homework 1 is due this Sunday midnight (Oct 25th 23:59:59), any changes after it will be rejected.
+Please submit your PR before then.

+---
 * [Read as Gitboook here](https://rcliao.gitbooks.io/cs460-fall-2015/content/)
 * Due to some confusions on Github/Git usage, here is [an article talking about Git/Github written from myself](documents/misc/github-tutorial.md).
-* Updated class schedule for the Thanks Giving day off in [Syllabus.md](Syllabus.md).
-* We just got the discount from Github education for private repositories.
-Therefore, on next class your current repository will be replaced by another private repository.

 ## Quick Start Guide